qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 QQuickStyle::setStyle("Material");
 ```

 Then we start adapting the user interface.
 We start by replacing the menu with a drawer.
 In the code below, the `Drawer` component is added as a child to the `ApplicationWindow`.
 Inside the drawer, we put a `ListView` containing `ItemDelegate` instances.
-It also contains a `ScrollIndicator` used to show what part of a long list that is shown.
-As our list only consists of two items, this is not visible in this example.
+It also contains a `ScrollIndicator` used to show which part of a long list is being shown.
+As our list only consists of two items, the indicator is not visible in this example.

-The drawer `ListView` is populated from a `ListModel` where each `ListItem` corresponds to a menu item.
+The drawer's `ListView` is populated from a `ListModel` where each `ListItem` corresponds to a menu item.
 Each time an item is clicked, in the `onClicked` method, the `triggered` method of the corresponding `ListItem` is called.
 This way, we can use a single delegate to trigger different actions.

 ```qml
 ApplicationWindow {